inspire-1a03/intersession-2020-matthr3/docs/index.md

 - Summarize your experience in this module.
 What you learned, what you liked, what you found challenging.
 - Reflect upon your learning and its relevance in your life.
 -->

+Throughout my experience I learned that I am not all that electronically advanced, but that's okay.
+Not everything I am going to pick up I am going to immediately excel at but it was the process of trying to learn something new that I enjoyed in taking this module in Inspire 1A03.
+Prior to this course I had never hear of an Arduino or gotten to experience any other hardware device that can be inputted into my computer.
+As mentioned on day 1, taking a computer science course in grade 11 was all software programming that would output onto the computer.
+Getting to build a weather station with the Arduino is unlike anything I had done before, and there were some learning experineces to go along with it.
+What I learned about myself in this module is that there are so many components to everyday utilities that I do not know about.
+It is important for me to continue to challenge myself and expand my knowledge across multiple sectors and fields of life to attempt to gain a baseline knowledge as to how the world we live in works.
+Throughout my academic experience, I have gained immense knowledge as to how the social and political world functions.
+I never really get the oppurtunity in my learning to focus on a hardware product such as this one to find the multiple utilities that a device may have.
+Stepping away from lecture hall, essay writing learning and into interdiscplinary learning helped me gain the hands on experience to complete this module.